Might and Magic

 - Nigh-Invulnerability: Lord Xeen in IV can only be killed by the XEENSlayer sword.
 In Swords of Xeen, the final dungeon enemies require one of six specific items to defeat.

 - Nintendo Hard: The earlier games in the series embody this, due to the general high difficulty of RPGs of that era (when finishing a game was considered a major achievement, not a given).
 IV averts this, mostly because it's essentially the first third of a whole game.
+With the early games, it was rather lenient the fact, when you die you respawn at the inn with all the gold and exp from when you last saved.
+Similar games at the time would remove half or all your gold, or force you to make a new party from scratch.

 - Old Save Bonus: Might and Magic II allowed you to import characters you used in the first game.
 The feature was dropped in subsequent installments though.
 Might and Magic V however introduced another feature: If you had both Might and Magic IV and V installed, you could combine them into one massive game called World of Xeen which allowed you to travel between the two sides of the titular world featured in each of the stand-alone games, as well as introducing some new content and an exclusive new ending.